Moveable Transactions Reform in Scotland

 • Fixed security arrangements arising in the course of market trading arrangements corresponding to English equitable charges arising should normally be capable of being constituted using Statutory Pledges.

-• Fixed security over limited partner interests will be possible using the new Statutory Pledge and it will not be necessary to take security over only part of a limited partner interest to avoid the security holder becoming a limited partner as assignee and requiring to publish this in the Gazette.
+• Fixed security over limited partner interests will be possible using the new Statutory Pledge and it will not be necessary to take security over only part of a limited partner interest (to avoid existing concerns around the security holder becoming a limited partner).

-• It will be possible to take fixed security over general partner interests without the security holder risking becoming liable for all partnership liabilities by becoming a general partner as assignee.
+• It will be possible to take fixed security over general partner interests without the current risk of the security holder becoming liable for all partnership liabilities by becoming a general partner as assignee.

-• Scottish limited partnerships and their general partners and managers will be able to assign drawdown rights to funding commitments from limited partners by electronic registration in the new Register of Assignations without giving notice to limited partners.
+• Scottish limited partnerships and their general partners and managers will be able to assign drawdown rights to funding commitments from limited partners and perfect this assignation by electronic registration in the new Register of Assignations without the need to give notice to multiple limited partners.

-• An assignation of, or Statutory Pledge over, drawdown rights will be capable of extending to drawdown rights against future partners and relative to increased and transferred commitments without supplemental documentation, notice or registration.
+• An assignation of, or Statutory Pledge over, drawdown rights will be capable of extending to drawdown rights against future partners and relative to increased and transferred commitments without supplemental documentation, notices or registrations being required.

 • Control rules will be clarified, simplifying processes relating to the exercise of drawdown rights and payment of commitments, and reducing uncertainty regarding fixed security over bank accounts.